AbrarAli-SE/JavaScript-journey/README.md

 Hi, I'm Abrar Ali 👋!
 Welcome to my repository where I track my progress and projects as I learn JavaScript.
 This repository serves as both a personal diary and a showcase of my growth in coding with JavaScript

 ## About This Repository

 In this repository, you will find various folders and files documenting my journey:
-- [Practice Codes](/Practice%20Code): Daily exercises and small snippets of code that help me understand the fundamentals of JavaScript.
+- **Practice Codes**: Daily exercises and small snippets of code that help me understand the fundamentals of JavaScript.
-- [Practice Projects](/Practice%20Project): Larger, more complex projects that integrate various JavaScript concepts and possibly other technologies.
+- **Projects**: Larger, more complex projects that integrate various JavaScript concepts and possibly other technologies.

 ## Objectives
 The main goals of this repository are: